Travel destinations

 Lesson plan overview

 This intermediate lesson plan is dedicated to the topic of travelling and travel destinations.
 It is packed with useful vocabulary and speaking activities and is sure to get your students talking!
-You can combine this lesson with “Phrasal verb: travel”, “idioms: holidays”, “Dark tourism”, and “Tourist traps
+You can combine this lesson with “Phrasal verbs: travel”, “idioms: holidays”, “Dark tourism”, Accessible tourism“, Unusual hotels“, “Winter festivals“, “Solar eclipses and other natural phenomena“, and “Tourist traps

 Speaking: the lesson starts with a few conversation questions about travelling, which students dicuss in pairs or small groups.